An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems: Introduction

-The remainder of this paper is organized as follows: In Section II, we introduce the problem statement, the system model and we explain the periodogram based radar processing.
-Afterwords, we discuss the estimation improvements, on the one hand using the \gls{DFT}-\gls{CE} combined to~\gls{ZCP}, and on the other hand by reducing the periodogram complexity applying the~\gls{FPS}-\gls{SFT} in section III.
+The remainder of this paper is organized as follows.
+In Section II, we introduce the problem statement, the system model, and the periodogram based radar processing.
+Afterwards, we discuss the estimation improvements, using the \gls{DFT}-\gls{CE} combined to~\gls{ZCP} and applying the~\gls{FPS}-\gls{SFT} approach for reducing the computational complexity associated with the \gls{2D} periodogram processing in Section III.
 Simulation results and discussions are presented in Section IV.
 Finally, Section V concludes the work and sets forth our perspectives.